monix/monix-connect/docs/es.md

 ## Introduction

 _Elasticsearch_ ([ES](https://www.elastic.co/elasticsearch)) is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
-It can now be easily integrated with monix.
+It can now be easily integrated with _Monix_.

 ## Dependency